zadan7/RapidExpress/README.md

 - [x] made new developements to the "submit proposal button handleSubmit function"

-and also made the client Dashboard render only the househelp request.
+and also made the client Dashboard render only the househelp request.# RapidExpress